However, efforts to understand and respond to these risks are still in their early stages.

 - Number of investors: 299

 Development of new methodologies and research literature to address the specific needs of emerging markets stakeholders.
-Most recently, we published two new reports on the use of climate scenario analysis by financial institutions in Latin America.
+Most recently, we published several new reports on the use of climate scenario analysis by financial institutions in Latin America.
 Together, the reports provide critical evidence to policy makers, supervisory authorities, investors, and banks on the need to quantify, manage, and disclose climate-related risks.

 - The first report focuses on the five largest financial markets in the region (Argentina, Brazil, Chile, Colombia, & Mexico).
 Using the PACTA climate scenario analysis methodology and proxy metrics, the report highlights the extent to which both banks and investors could be potentially exposed to transition risks.